 Australian gigafactory hopeful Energy Renaissance is set to begin producing its lithium-ion cells in June— with plans to build batteries at its purpose made 66MWh Renaissance One plant in October.

 The firm will begin manufacturing its proprietary superStorage™ battery systems out of a temporary facility before moving to the purpose-built 4,500sqm facility in Tomago, New South Wales, following five years of research and development.

-Construction of Renaissance One is due to start in April with the full-scale manufacturing of batteries expected in October.
+Construction of Renaissance One is due to start in April with small-scale production of batteries to start by July 2021, and the full-scale manufacturing expected in October.

 Energy Renaissance’s batteries will be marketed toward stationary and mobile applications.